michael3dwards/cybertaipan/README.md

 `apt install -y <program>`

 Replacing `<program>` with what you want to install. ie to install Inkscape use this: `apt install -y inkscape`

+### Remove software

+Open the ubuntu software center by click the app button or pressing the Windows key on the keyboard and typing `software` and clicking on the "shopping bag" looking orange icon.

+In the "Installed" section, browse the list for suspicious software/games/hackingtools.
+Then click each one to remove and click remove.

 ## Secure the network